ParadropLabs/Paradrop/docs/chutes/tutorial-sticky-board.rst

 Use the following command to install some dependencies that we will be using to build the application.
 We use express as a simple web server along with a plugin for accepting file uploads.
-W will also use Embedded JS (EJS) for simple templating, demonstrated later in this tutorial.
+We will also use Embedded JS (EJS) for simple templating, demonstrated later in this tutorial.

 The ``--save`` option instructs npm to save the packages to the package.json